midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Output encryption keys

-Encryption secret key is a random point on the embedded curve (JubJub), generated as the first value from the RNG initialized with seed.
+Encryption secret key is a random element of the embedded curve's (JubJub) scalar field, generated as the first value from the RNG initialized with seed.

 Although it is a secret key, so it should be treated with a special care, there is one situation, where it can be shared - as a key letting a trusted backend service index wallet transactions - in such context it acts as a viewing key.

-Encryption public key is derived using Elliptic Curve Diffie-Hellman scheme (so effectively a point on the JubJub curve too).
+Encryption public key is derived using Elliptic Curve Diffie-Hellman scheme (so it is a point on the JubJub curve).

 ### Coin keys